JakubPorubcansky/StravaGuru/README.md

 # StravaGuru

-Strava app usage/metrics insights through Strava API
+A set of functions and visualizations interacting with the Strava API to get performance insights from the Strava application.